 The exterior is made of granite and the tiled roof is made from slate shingles.

 After a couple of hours of analyzing geologic specimens, we decided to go to the Pavillion Cafe.

 The pastry I ordered was delicious, however the filling was rather non-existent.

-I shared a Napoleon with my husband.
+Napoleon!
 It looks much prettier than mine, but the ones I make are tastier!

 As we ate in the sunny courtyard we enjoyed the view of the Sculpture Garden.